weewx/weewx/docs_src/usersguide/mysql-mariadb.md

 # Configuring MySQL / MariaDB

 This section applies only to those who wish to use the MySQL database, instead of the default SQLite database.
 It assumes that you have installed a working version of MySQL or MariaDB.

 1. Install the client libraries.
-How to do this depends on your operating system.
-Use the table below as a guide.
+How to do this depends on your operating system and how you installed WeeWX.

     === "Debian"
         ```